nielskrijger/blog/posts/2017-06-05-api-vs-domain-driven-architectures.md

 #### If your system backend development team is at most 3 developers

 I feel API-Centric development works best in smaller systems, perhaps up to 3 full-time developers at most.
-Domain-centric development pays off when a single system grows really large and involves multiple teams.
-At that point communication issues become more and more problematic.
-The Domain-Centric style solves this with a "third model".
+Domain-centric development pays off when a single system grows sufficiently large and involves multiple teams.
+At that point communication issues become more prominent, something the Domain-Centric style solves this within its "third model".

 Assume a webshop receives a request `POST /orders { ... }` and persists this order to a database.
 In a domain context you'd consider the following models: